techaq/disappearing-sundae-game/README.md

 If the letter is part of the word, it will fill in the blank spaces.
 Otherwise, you lose a guess and the sundae melts a little.
 Continue guessing letters until you complete the word or the sundae melts completely.

-Contribute:
-We welcome contributions to make "The Disappearing Sundae Game" even better!
-If you'd like to contribute, please follow the guidelines in the CONTRIBUTING.md file.

 Credits:

 Inspired by the joy of ice cream trucks and childhood memories.

 I hope you enjoy playing "The Disappearing Sundae Game" as much as I loved creating it!